Enhanced Variational Quantum Kolmogorov-Arnold Network: Introduction

 Quantum computing algorithms, particularly VQAs, have advanced rapidly in recent years.
 Foundational work by Aspuru-Guzik and collaborators \cite{Kassal2011} has led to the development of widely used algorithms such as the Variational Quantum Eigensolver (VQE) \cite{McClean_2016}, Adaptive VQE \cite{2019NatCo..10.3007G}, and Multiscale Contracted VQE (MCVQE) \cite{2019arXiv190608728P}, among others \cite{2021arXiv210501141W, 2021arXiv210902009W}.
 These algorithms are well-suited for NISQ devices and have been successfully applied to quantum machine learning tasks \cite{2014PhRvL.113m0503R, 2019QS&T....4a4001K, 2019Natur.567..209H, 2022PhRvA.106b2601A, 2022arXiv220211200K, 2021PhRvP..16d4057B, 2020PhRvL.125j0401W, 2022arXiv220608316Y, PhysRevA.98.032309}.

-We evaluate EVQKAN by applying it to two tasks: fitting elementary functions and classifying points in a 2D plane.
-Our results show that EVQKAN achieves higher accuracy than both VQKAN and standard Quantum Neural Networks (QNNs) \cite{mcclean_barren_2018}, even with only a single layer.
-These findings suggest that EVQKAN is a promising candidate for practical quantum machine learning.
+We evaluate EVQKAN on two tasks.
+On the fitting of elementary functions EVQKAN attains a significantly lower test error than QNN \cite{mcclean_barren_2018}, VQKAN and Adaptive VQKAN, with large effect sizes over ten independent attempts, while classical KAN remains more accurate than every quantum method we tested.
+On a two-dimensional classification task the ordering reverses and EVQKAN falls significantly behind QNN.
+We report both outcomes, because the contrast between them is itself the most informative result: the advantage the tiled ansatz confers on function fitting does not transfer, and we have not been able to attribute the failure to the readout, the parameter count or the optimiser budget.

+The contribution of this paper is therefore an architecture that makes variational quantum KAN competitive \emph{among quantum models} on function fitting, a leak-free protocol and a set of standard metrics under which quantum KAN variants can be compared honestly, and a quantitative account of what currently limits the method --- overfitting from an under-determined training set, and a circuit cost dominated by multi-controlled gates.

-Section \ref{1} is the introduction, section \ref{2} describes the method detail of EVQKAN and the optimization method, section \ref{3} describes the result of the fitting and classification problem, Section \ref{4} is the discussion of results, and section \ref{7} is the concluding remark.
+Section \ref{1} is the introduction, section \ref{2} describes the method detail of EVQKAN and the optimization method, section \ref{3} describes the results of the fitting and classification problems, Section \ref{4} is the discussion of results, and section \ref{7} is the concluding remark.